octater/dirt-napstr-client/README.md

 ## Unsolved Problems or Major Hurdles

-No unsolved or known probles.
+No unsolved or known problems.
 The only major hurdle was trying to remember rails after working with express.

 ## Install Instructions